Where does your money go?

-A group residential facility capable of housing up to eight boys between the ages o 12 and 19.
-Its goal is to provide a structured environment with discipline for boys referred to it by the court, Kansas JJA, or Saint Francis Academy.
+A group residential facility capable of housing up to eight boys between the ages of 12 and 19.
+The goal is to provide a structured environment with discipline for boys referred to it by the court, Kansas JJA, or Saint Francis Academy.

-Catholic Social Services provides help and hope for people in need regardless of their faith.
+Catholic Charities of Southwest Kansas provides help and hope for people in need regardless of their faith.
 Services include infant adoptions, adoption search and reunion, free pregnancy counseling, teen mom support, education and support for healthy relationships, counseling, addiction & recovery assessment/counseling, economic assistance, and disaster relief.

 Caring Hands Daycare Larned Kansas